Looking for gifts for Cricut users?? Check out my top 10 gift ideas for the crafty person in your life and what Cricut users really need!

 Hi Friends!!
 Shopping season is fastly approaching!!
 Are you starting to think about what to get those creatives in your life or are you waiting until the last minute and wondering what you could get quickly??

-Well, I have you covered for both!!
-If you have crafters in your life, I have rounded up my top 10 gifts for Cricut users that they will actually use, and being that they are all on Amazon, you can get them quickly!!
+Well, I have you covered for both.
+If you have crafters in your life, I have rounded up my best gifts for Cricut users that they will actually use, and being that they are all on Amazon, you can get them quickly!!

 If you don’t know what a Cricut actually is, you can check out my ultimate guide of Cricut ideas and resources by clicking here!

 I am on my third Cricut now!
 I started with the Cricut Expression, moved on to Cricut Explore Air and now I have the Cricut Maker.
-All the stuff I make with it (for so much cheaper than you buy it for) makes up for the cost.
+Read all about which Cricut is right for you here.

 I used to find things in my house to sell to convince my hubby that I had money to buy one!
 You can see all my tutorials using my Cricut machine by clicking here.

 Ok, let’s get to it!
 Here are my best gifts for Cricut lovers… (click on the purple text to read more about the item on Amazon).
 You can also visit my Amazon storefront for all my Cricut recommendations for Cricut crafters.

 ***If you have more time, I’d definitely check out Cricut.com to price compare.
 They have some great sales!***